geerlingguy/pi-bell-slapper/README.md

 Why are you so interested in _my_ inspiration?
 Go find your own.

+## Is this project sponsored?

+Technically, no. But monetarily, yes!
+Special thanks to the folks at [WTI](https://www.wti.com) ([@wtinetworkgear](https://github.com/wtinetworkgear)) for sponsoring this project.

+You can sponsor too, via [GitHub Sponsors](https://github.com/sponsors/geerlingguy)!

 ## Who are you?

 I'm [Jeff Geerling](https://www.jeffgeerling.com), and I approve of this repository.